NPR Privacy Notice for EU Users

 - Analyze personal preferences or interests to provide personalized content and messages from NPR and NPR sponsors and to control the sequence and frequency of those messages.

-- Generate aggregate or other information that does not directly identify you as an individual or the devices you use to access our Services, and use and share that information for NPR's purposes.
+- Generate aggregate or other information that is not reasonably linkable to you or your devices used to access our Services, and use and share that information for NPR's purposes.

 - We also may use the information collected from you in other ways, and for other purposes, that are described to you at the point of collection or for which we otherwise have obtained your consent.